timelydevelopment/buggynet8/ReadMe.md

 2. Ensure you have .NET 8 installed `winget install Microsoft.DotNet.SDK.8`
 3. Run using the dotnet cli `dotnet run` or `dotnet watch` for hot-reloading

+NB: The database runs in-memory just as-needed so no setup is needed

 ## TODO
 * Many of the examples are very contrived.
 Would be nice to make them more realistic
 * More examples of varying difficulties